LeonidasVarveropoulos/UnitySimulator-ROS/README.md

 # UnitySimulator-ROS
-The goal of this repository is to provide a working example and framework of an FRC robot using ROS to other teams, so that they too can explore the advantages of ROS.
-This repository hosts the ROS code from the 2020 FRC Season Robot created by [FRC Team 624](http://team624.org/) and is configured for the game Infinite Recharge with certain sensors.
-However, it is **not** difficult to implement your own sensors and game specific content into this framework.
-When testing on a non-FRC robot, the proxy node can be replaced to interface with your hardware.
-If you are interested in learning how to get ROS working for yourself with a simulator and the physical robot or looking for a more detailed documentation, check out the [ROS wiki](https://github.com/LeonidasVarveropoulos/robot-frc/wiki) of this repository.
+This repository is a Unity simulator that works alongside the ROS code in order to accurately simulate robot control.
+The code running on the physical robot and alongside the simulator are the same.
+The project above is the complete simulator without the CAD models due to their large file size.
+For more information, documentation, and the ROS robot code look at the [robot-frc](https://github.com/LeonidasVarveropoulos/robot-frc) repository.

+This was done using the [ros-sharp](https://github.com/siemens/ros-sharp) library.

 ## Demo (Video)
 This is a quick demo that displays the Unity simulator working alongside ROS